Northguard: Costume

 Northguard's costume is summoned into existence when Phillip Wise combines with the Uniband.
 The costume warps in and displaces Wise's clothes and the contents of his pockets (e.g. keys, change, wallet, etc.).
 The warp effect is accompanied by a light flare, bright enough to cause flash blindness.

-Northguard's costume consists of a skin-tight bodystocking with an integrated cowl mask that conceals his upper face.
+Northguard's costume consists of a skin-tight bodystocking with an integrated mask that conceals his upper face.
 His torso and head are in red.
 Northguard's leggings and full-length gloves are white.
 The large fields of red and white are offset by a wide, purple hip-belt.
 The costume features a large white maple-leaf emblem on his chest and a smaller version on his mask.
 The tops of Northguard's red mid-calf boots are decoratively cut to continue the maple-leaf motif.

 The right sleeve of the costume has added shielding to protect Northguard's arm from the forces generated by the Uniband.
 The sleeve is equipped with a high-tensile cable that can be launched from the inner wrist.
 The cable's endpoint can be modified to serve as either a grappling hook or a taser.